meeshkan/properties-driven-development-tutorial/ARTICLE.md

     assert keys == sorted(keys)
 ```

-Again, we refer the implementation to the accompanying repository.
+The implementation for `sorted_dict.keys()` uses [in-order walk](https://en.wikipedia.org/wiki/Tree_traversal#In-order_(LNR)) to traverse the tree.
+The implementation can be found in [`sorted_dict.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/sorted_dict.py) and [`tree.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/tree.py) in the accompanying repository.

-While the property above ensures that keys are always sorted after inserting keys, the property should also be checked after deletion.
-Therefore, we should also check the invariant holds in our deletion property above:
+The previous property ensures that keys are always sorted after they are inserted.
+But this property should also be checked after deletion.
+So, we should also check that the invariant holds in our earlier deletion property:

 ```python
 # test_sorted_dict.py